 Manning the microphone will be the colourful Vikta Paulo, a recognisable voice within the basketball community.

 Canadian basketball veteran Jason Thom, formerly of Sportsnet, will be working the play-by-play all weekend.

-“We will have an information booth outlining our services and highlighting a new state of the art therapeutic recovery system called Game Ready,” said THI founder, Dr Joel Kerr.
+“We will have an information booth outlining our services, how to get anabolic steroids and highlighting a new state of the art therapeutic recovery system called Game Ready,” said THI founder, Dr Joel Kerr.